cognitedata/cognite-sdk-python-experimental/README.md

 The resulting client object will contain all normal SDK functionality in addition to experimental extensions.

+Note that Asset functionality currently points to playground due to typing, if needed use `client.assets_v1` to force the use of the v1 endpoints.

 ## Documentation
 * Experimental SDK Extensions Documentation: TODO
 * [SDK Documentation](https://cognite-docs.readthedocs-hosted.com/en/latest/)